 4-in-1 Sewing Tool: seam ripper, stiletto, presser, turning tool

 To get started with our sewing essentials list, I thought I'd show you this multipurpose sewing tool.

 The elusive Alex Anderson 4 in 1 tool.
 This is probably the number one notion I get asked about in my YouTube sewing videos.
 It seemed like an obvious choice to put it first.

 What is it you ask?
-Let me explain the jobs it can do.
+Let me show you and explain what it can do.

 This tool is exactly as it says.
 4 tools in 1!
-Thats a win for me.
-Alex Anderson did us all a great service by making something so compact that can do the job of four-and in one handy tool no less.
+That's a win for me.
+Alex Anderson did us all a great service by making something so compact that can do the job of 4-in-1 handy tool no less.